-Leaving Ward Beach we headed south along State Highway 1 the closer we got to Kaikoura the more obvious the extent of the damage to the road caused by the quake.
-With a number of areas where the road was down to one lane as it passed areas where the cliff faces where being secured.
+Leaving Ward Beach, we headed south along State Highway 1 the closer we got to Kaikoura the more obvious the extent of the damage to the road caused by the quake.
+With several areas where the road was down to one lane as it passed areas where the cliff faces where being secured.
 It was almost as though every road worker was told to wave at campervans it made it really friendly.

-Having arrived in Kaikoura around midday Monday we made for the dump station in South Bay.
-Joining the queue for the dump it was obvious that there must be a few motorhomes in town as we’ve never been fourth in a queue before.
-Once empty we parked up in the reserve to take it the views.
+Having arrived in Kaikoura around midday Monday, we made for the dump station in South Bay.
+Joining the queue for the dump, it is evident that there must be a few motorhomes in town as we’ve never been fourth in a queue before.
+Once empty, we parked up in the reserve to take it the views.

-The ride back towards the town centre took us past the port area that had been badly effected by the quake making it too shallow to launch the larger boats.
-Once in town we both had a well deserved ice cream at the local dairy.
+The ride back towards the town centre took us past the port area that had been severely affected by the quake, making it too shallow to launch the larger boats.
+Once in town, we both had a well-deserved ice cream at the local dairy.

-After the bike ride we headed across the road for a swim.
-The water was icy compared with the bath water we had experienced further north but very refreshing it also got deep very quickly so we where cautious about how far we went in.
+After the bike ride, we headed across the road for a swim.
+The water was icy compared with the bathwater we had experienced further north but very refreshing it also got deep very quickly, so we were cautious about how far we went in.

 Surprise surprise more spinach and this time we actually picked some to have with dinner one night.

-Tuesday morning we woke to rain so we we spent some time cleaning the van getting into all the nooks and crannies sweeping out the dust.
+Tuesday morning we woke to rain, so we spent some time cleaning the van getting into all the nooks and crannies sweeping out the dust.
 Come lunchtime the sky cleared allowing us to set off on the bike trail that follows SH1 south along the coast and through a pine forest.
-Although Sarah’s bike is not a mountain bike the trail was mostly easy with both of us enjoying the ride.
+Although Sarah’s bike is not a mountain bike, the trail was mostly smooth with both of us enjoying the ride.
 Sarah also managed to find another large patch of blackberries that provided a couple of large handfuls.

-We also rode too look at the new wharf area has a large area that stores the trailers and tractors for the boats being launched including the monster that just dwarfs Sarah.
+We also rode to look at the new wharf area has a large area that stores the trailers and tractors for the boats being launched, including the monster that just dwarfs Sarah.

-Heading out from Kaikoura Wednesday morning we followed the road south with Sarah trying madly to snap a decent photo of the seals sunbathing on the rocks next to the road.
-Because of all the road works we where unable to stop and get some better photos as they had all the decent stopping areas coned off.
+Heading out from Kaikoura Wednesday morning, we followed the road south with Sarah trying madly to snap a decent photo of the seals sunbathing on the rocks next to the road.
+Because of all the road works, we were unable to stop and get some better pictures as they had all the decent stopping areas coned off.
 I swear those cones are breeding at night.

-The eroded cliffs are called the Cathedral and its easy to see why although it was difficult to capture the erosion that shapes these with the camera giving the lighting at the time.
-What was also impossible to capture was the steepness of the hill to get there, all I can say is that the E Bikes made it easier rather than almost impossible.
-The lighthouse is according to a couple we met the Eastern most point of the South Island.
+The eroded cliffs are called the Cathedral, and it’s easy to see why although it was challenging to capture the erosion that shapes these with the camera giving the lighting at the time.
+What was also impossible to capture was the steepness of the hill to get there, all I can say is that the E-Bikes made it easier rather than almost impossible.
+The lighthouse is according to a couple we met the Easternmost point of the South Island.

-Later that afternoon we went for a stroll down the beach Sarah finding the latest in Haute Couture with this stunning example of Bull Kelp.
-There are meant to be fossilised shells in the cliffs but they eluded me.
-Of note are the Seagulls that as you may notice from the photo I was right next to when I took the photo it was as though they had no fear.
+Later that afternoon, we went for a stroll down the beach, Sarah finding the latest in Haute Couture with this stunning example of Bull Kelp.
+There are meant to be fossilised shells in the cliffs, but they eluded me.
+Of note are the Seagulls that as you may notice from the photo, I was right next to when I took the picture, it was as though they had no fear.
 The fence contains stones and shells that people have left a message about the beach.
 Very interesting.

-We had to drive to Christchurch to get some oil for the camper it’s used around 750mls over the 6000kms we have traveled so it needs a top up.
+We had to drive to Christchurch to get some oil for the camper it’s used around 750mls over the 6000kms we have travelled, so it needs a top-up.
 Thank heavens for GPS it just makes it so easy to find somewhere.

-At lunch we checked places to stay and discovered a DOC camp at Godley Head an old WW2 instillation and this place deserves it’s own blog with one coming soon.
+At lunch, we checked places to stay and discovered a DOC camp at Godley Head, an old WW2 installation, and this place deserves its own blog with one coming soon.